khys95/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 - Our protocol is webdav will allow share, migration, edit, copy, etc. of files.

-We make use of a dCache script to create a pool in `/srv/dcache/pool-1` and dCache will add this pool to the pool service inside the dCache domain automatically.
+We make use of a dCache script to create pool1 in `/srv/dcache/pool-1` and dCache will add this pool to the pool service inside the dCache domain automatically.

 ```xml
   dcache pool create /srv/dcache/pool-1 pool1 dCacheDomain